msyrus/ipwatcher/README.md

 #### Integration Tests

 Integration tests for the DNS manager package test against actual Cloudflare API.
-These tests use Go build tags and are excluded from normal test runs.
+These tests use Go build tags and are excluded from normal test runs. **Tests run sequentially to avoid race conditions** when modifying DNS records.

 **Note**: Integration tests require Cloudflare credentials and use the `integration` build tag.